MR6293156/grocery-sales-analysis/README.md

 # grocery-sales-analysis
-An Analysis of Grocery Sales from 2010-2012
+An Analysis of Grocery Sales from 2010-2012 using SQL